SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Deleting Cosmolike projects <a name="running_cosmolike_projects"></a>

-Do not delete the `lsst_y1` folder from the project folder without running the shell script `stop_cocoa.sh` first.
+Do not delete the `lsst_y1` folder from the project folder without first running the shell script `stop_cocoa.sh`.
 Otherwise, Cocoa will have ill-defined soft links.

 :interrobang: Where the ill-defined soft links will be located?